Wyzer-Lang/wyzer/README.md

 **"What's the elevator pitch, one more time?"**
 One ownership rule for memory, threads, and networks.
 No garbage collector, no complex borrow checker, and no network errors.

+## AI Assistance

+Assistance provided by AI

+- AI was used to generate commit messages
+- AI was used for research (understanding choreographic programming, perceus memory model, etc closely)
+- AI was used for brand designing, i thank AI for providing me a wonderful number of ideas to help me design Wyzer's Logo :)